ngokhoaanh/ngokhoaanh.github.io/index.md

 [![Open Notebook](https://img.shields.io/badge/Jupyter-Open_Notebook-blue?logo=Jupyter)](projects/Projet--COMPLET-.html)

-<div style="text-align: justify">Collaborating with various tables (such as data.frames, tibbles, data.tables, etc.) utilizing dplyr or other query languages (as exemplified by data.table).
-Visualizing demographic data supplied by the Human Mortality Database organization (https://www.mortality.org).
-Employing PCA and other matrix-oriented techniques to investigate multivariate datasets (with lifetables considered as multivariate datasets).
-Applying the Lee-Carter model for predicting mortality quotients.</div>
+<div style="text-align: justify">In this captivating project, we embark on an exploration of demographic data and its intricate patterns using an array of powerful techniques.
+Our collaboration spans various data structures, including data.frames, tibbles, and data.tables, where we leverage the capabilities of dplyr and other query languages, such as data.table, to process and manipulate the data effectively.

+With the invaluable data provided by the esteemed Human Mortality Database organization (https://www.mortality.org), we dive into a world of demographic insights.
+Our focus is on visualizing and analyzing multivariate datasets, with a special emphasis on life tables as an essential component of demographic research.

+To unravel the underlying trends and uncover hidden patterns, we employ a range of powerful techniques, including Singular Value Decomposition (SVD) analysis and Principal Component Analysis (PCA).
+These matrix-oriented methods provide a comprehensive understanding of the interrelationships and variations within the data.

+Moreover, we delve into the application of the renowned Lee-Carter model, a widely accepted methodology for predicting mortality quotients.
+This model not only aids in forecasting future mortality trends but also plays a crucial role in informing public health policies and insurance industry practices.

+By combining statistical analysis, data manipulation, and advanced modeling techniques, this project offers profound insights into demographic dynamics, contributing to our understanding of population trends, mortality patterns, and the intricate interplay between various demographic factors.</div>
 <br>
 <center><img src="images/life.gif"/></center>
 <br>